• Art magazine

 The Mystery crew shared photos that document their intervention together with the manifesto and later a short video clip that you can find here.

-This hashtag proposed by the Citizen Movement Concorde and funded by Hiya is a call to artists.
-Who are close to the heart of creating and sharing works that react in the way the values of the republic (freedom, equality, equality, brotherhood, but also secularism, the right to soil, the right to asylum, women's rights, to name just a few) in France, the action has already been resonance in graffiti and other artists.
+This hashtag, proposed by the Concorde citizen movement and supported by HIYA, is a call to artists.
+Who want to create and share works that respond to the way the values of the Republic (liberty, equality, fraternity, but also secularism, the right to land, the right to asylum, women's rights, to name but a few) are deteriorating in France day by day.
+The action has already met with considerable resonance in graffiti and other artistic circles.

 The creator of the murals reacted quickly and expressed his full support to the demonstrators: